winterdharma/DharmaPearls/01_agama/samyukta/05/index.md

 # [The Related Discourses](../index.html)
 ## 5. Elements

-The Sense Bases group consists of 37 sutras when abbreviated sutra variants are counted.
+This group of sūtras collects a disparate set of teachings that revolve around set of elements (S. dhātu).
+The Elements group consists of 37 sūtras when abbreviated sūtra variants are counted.
 The material spans fascicles 16 and 17 of *Taisho* No. 99.

+For a table of parallels found in other Buddhist sources, see the [Dharma Pearls Wiki](https://dharmapearls.net/dharmabase/index.php/Elements_Sa%E1%B9%83yukta).
+Also, see the notes listed in the introduction to the [Aggregates](../01/index.html){:target="_blank"} regarding conventions followed in the list below.

 Below is a list of the English translations currently available.

-See the notes listed in the introduction to the [Aggregates](../01/index.html){:target="_blank"} regarding conventions followed in the list below.

 ---